transparency-dev/armored-witness-applet/trusted_applet/internal/storage/README.md

 This journal type approach affords a couple of additional nice properties given the environment and use case:

 1. The API can provide _check-and-set_ semantics: _"Write an update record with revision X, iff the current record is revision X-1"_.
-2. A very basic notion of "wear levelling" is provided since writes are spread out across most sectors.
+2. A very basic notion of "wear levelling" is provided since writes are spread out across most blocks.
 Note that this is less important here as the ArmoredWitness has eMMC storage, which mandates that the integrated controlled performs wear-leveling transparently.